 Natal and Recife are located relatively near each other, so many tourists decide to visit both cities.
 Natal has amazing beaches without the risk of sharks that there is in Recife.

 The history is also interesting.
 The name Natal literally means Christmas in Portuguese.
 Founded in 1599, the city is old, but it was a relatively small city up until the 20th century.
 During the last hundred years, the population of Natal has grown from 30,000 to about 900,000 inhabitants.
 This is primarily due to the fact that Natal has become a popular tourist resort, but also because of the fruit and salt industries.
 Furthermore, Natal is home to several military bases.
-The Air Force has a particularly strong presence in the city due to the great location.
+The Air Force has a particularly strong presence in the city due to the strategically beneficial location.

 Fortaleza means fortress in Portuguese.
 The area was settled in 1603, although Fortaleza didn’t get status as a town until the mid 18th century.
 The Dutch colonists were the ones who built a fortress at this location, but as we know, it was later handed over to the Portuguese, and now Fortaleza is a typical Brazilian city.